Receiptful/receiptful-api-docs/source/includes/_authentication.md

 1. **API Key**: For store owners or someone affiliated with a store owner (typically a developer).
 This is the fastest way to get access to a store's data and actions;
 2. **OAuth**: For Partner Apps that wish to authenticate with their users' accounts in Conversio.
 This gives access to Conversio on behalf of one or more users.
 3. **HMAC**: For Partner Apps only.
-Used for accessing the Parter App API.
+Used for accessing the Partner App API.

 ## API Key Authentication